Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Model-driven statistical methods

-The MRF model reduces the effect of statistical noise in highly noisy data and the potential number of misclassified voxels and has been successfully applied in many studies. \citet{capelle2000unsupervised} presented an unsupervised MRF-based segmentation approach to detect the presence of tumors.
-Each homogeneous region, healthy and tumor brain tissues, can be considered as a single texture.
-The texture number in the segmentation field is unknown a priori, which motivates the use of an unsupervised approach.
-They applied MRF as it classifies each pixel by considering the neighborhood dependency of pixels, where they then estimated realization of the hidden Markov field via a maximum a posteriori estimator (MAP). \citet{gering2002recognizing} proposed a brain tumor segmentation framework where they first trained on healthy brains to diagnose brain tissue abnormalities and then used a multi-layer MRF framework combined with an extended EM-based segmentation.
-They incorporated contextual information on several layers in the segmentation process which included intensities of voxels, structural coherence, intra and inter-structure properties, and user input.
-However, this approach has certain limitations as high-level layer classification is sensitive to the noise in the lower layers. \citet{bauer2011segmentation} utilized an MRF-based tumor growth model together with atlas-registration for volumetric MRI brain tumor segmentation.
-To ensure atlas and patient MRI scan correspondence, the tumor growth model is devised as a mesh-free MRF Energy Minimization problem.
-Their method is non-parametric and can be applied for tumor mass-effect simulations which facilitate the atlas-based segmentation.
-More recently, \citet{rajinikanth2017firefly}, applied the MRF-EM combination in conjunction with a firefly-assisted algorithm for 2D MRI tumor segmentation.
-During the process of segmentation, MRF assigns the label of each pixel to one of the three categories: white matter, gray matter, and tumor mass.
-Their results suggest that the proposed approach is a better alternative compared with the other methods tested in their study.
+The MRF model reduces the effect of statistical noise in highly noisy data and the potential number of misclassified voxels.
+It has been successfully applied in many studies to segment brain tumors \citep{capelle2000unsupervised, gering2002recognizing, bauer2011segmentation, rajinikanth2017firefly, shahvaran2021morphological, barzegar2022efficient}.
+In \citep{capelle2000unsupervised}, the authors proposed an unsupervised MRF-based segmentation approach to detect the presence of tumors.
+They applied MRF to encode neighborhood dependency of pixels, where they then estimated the realization of the hidden Markov field via a maximum a posteriori estimator (MAP).
+Gering et al. \citep{gering2002recognizing} presented a brain tumor segmentation framework where they first trained on healthy brains to diagnose brain tissue abnormalities and then used a multi-layer MRF framework combined with extended expectation maximization (EM)-based segmentation.
+They incorporated contextual information at multiple levels in the segmentation process.
+However, this approach has certain limitations as high-level layer classification is sensitive to the noise in the lower layers.
+Bauer et al. \citep{bauer2011segmentation} utilized an MRF-based tumor growth model along with atlas registration for volumetric MRI brain tumor segmentation.
+To ensure that the atlas and MRI scan of the patient match, the tumor growth model is devised as a mesh-free MRF energy minimization problem.
+Their method is non-parametric and can be applied for tumor mass effect simulations which facilitate the atlas-based segmentation.
+Rajinikanth et al. \citep{rajinikanth2017firefly} applied the MRF-EM combination in conjunction with a firefly-assisted algorithm for MRI tumor segmentation.
+During the segmentation process, MRF assigns the label of each pixel to one of the three categories: white matter, gray matter, and tumor mass.
+Their results suggest that the proposed approach is a better alternative compared to the other methods tested in their study.
+In another study \citep{shahvaran2021morphological}, a morphological region-based active contour model was proposed for brain tumor extraction, in which an MRF was used to model the correlation between neighboring pixels.
+In a more recent study \citep{barzegar2022efficient}, glioma segmentation is formulated as an MRF-based energy optimization problem.

 While the MRF model allows integrating prior that incorporate spatial context, computing the posterior explicitly is computationally expensive and requires the use of approximation schemes.
 Thus, MRFs have shortcomings with respect to computational efficiency.